 The Senate and House versions of this bill were introduced and rushed through congress on the last day before the Christmas holiday.
 The 11,000-page bill was never debated in the House or the Senate.
 Less than a week after it was passed by congress, President Clinton signed it into Public Law (106-554) on December 21, 2000. (adapted from the Wikipedia article on Credit Default Swap).

-Lawrence Lessig, at the time of writing a professor at Stanford Law School, published The Future of Ideas: The fate of commons in a connected world, in which he argued that while
+In 2000 Lawrence Lessig, then a professor at Stanford Law School, published The Future of Ideas: The fate of commons in a connected world, in which he argued that while

 ". . . copyright helps artists get rewarded for their work, . . . a copyright regime that is too strict and grants copyright for too long a period of time (i.e. the current US legal climate) can destroy innovation, as the future movements by corporate interests to promote longer and tighter protection ofintellectual property in three layers: the code layer, the content layer, and the physical layer. . . .
 In the end, he stresses the importance of existing works entering the public domain in a reasonably short period of time, as the founding fathers intended."